bluesky/tiled/docs/source/how-to/docker.md

       - 8000:8000
 ```

-With this `docker-compose.yml` the tiled server can be brought up by simply running `docker-compose up`.
+With this file the tiled server can be brought up by simply running `docker-compose up`.